Interesting Facts about Doctors & Patients

 According to the research, about 76% of physicians believe that religion and spirituality helps patients cope, 74% believe that it gives patients a positive state of mind and 55% report that it provides emotional and practical support through religious community.

 Public trust in U.S. physicians has declined sharply over the past half century.
 In 1966, about 73% of Americans said they had great confidence in the leaders of the medical profession.
 In 2012, only 34% expressed this view18.

 17 Psychiatrists are the least religious of all doctors

 Psychiatrists are the least religious of all medical specialties, according to results of a nationwide study conducted to evaluate religious beliefs of U.S. doctors17.
 Psychiatrists who are religious are more likely to be Jewish.

 18 However, psychiatrists are most interested in patients’ religion

-Although psychiatrists are among the least religious physicians, they seem to be the most interested in the religious and spiritual dimensions of their patients.
-The researchers19 examined results from a survey of 100 psychiatrists and 1,044 non-psychiatrists from across the United States.
-The researchers found that psychiatrists are twice as likely (46% and 23% accordingly) as other physicians to say that patients often mention spiritual issues.
-They are also much more likely to both say that it is appropriate to ask patients about spiritual concerns and that they do inquire.
+The researchers analyzed the results of a survey of 100 psychiatrists and 1,044 other physicians from across the US19.
+They found that psychiatrists are twice as likely (46% and 23% accordingly) as other doctors to say that patients often mention spiritual issues.
+Psychiatrists are also more inclined to say that it is appropriate to ask patients about spiritual aspects and they do so in their practice.

 19 The fine art of patient-doctor relationships